emartineznunez/AutoMeKin/docs/kinetics.md

 # Kinetics

-This part is employed to provide details for the kinetics calculations at the (experimental) conditions you want to simulate. **This section is compulsory except for association.**
+This part is employed to provide details for the kinetics calculations at the (experimental) conditions you want to simulate. _This section is compulsory except for association_.

 An example is given as follows.
 ```